What is a cryptosystem?

 Common types of cryptographic attacks include the following:

-- Brute force attacks attempt every possible combination for a key or password.
-Increasing key length boosts the time to perform a brute force attack because the number of potential keys rises.
+- Brute-force attacks.
+These attempt every possible combination for a key or password.
+Increasing key length boosts the time to perform a brute-force attack because the number of potential keys rises.

-- In a replay attack, the malicious individual intercepts an encrypted message between two parties (such as a request for authentication) and later "replays" the captured message to open a new session.
+- Replay attacks.
+The malicious individual intercepts an encrypted message between two parties, such as a request for authentication, and later "replays" the captured message to open a new session.
 Incorporating a time stamp and expiration period into each message can help eliminate this type of attack.

-- In a man-in-the-middle (MitM) attack, a malicious individual sits between two communicating parties and intercepts communications (including the setup of the cryptographic session).
+- Man-in-the-middle attacks.
+A malicious individual sits between two communicating parties and intercepts communications, including the setup of the cryptographic session.
 The attacker responds to the originator's initialization requests, sets up a secure session with the originator and then establishes a second secure session with the intended recipient using a different key and posing as the originator.
 The attacker has access to all traffic passing between the two parties.

-- An implementation attack takes advantage of vulnerabilities in the implementation of a cryptosystem to exploit the software code, not just errors and flaws but the logic implementation to work the encryption system.
+- Implementation attacks.
+These take advantage of vulnerabilities in the implementation of a cryptosystem to exploit the software code, not just errors and flaws, but the logic implementation to work the encryption system.

-- A statistical attack exploits statistical weaknesses in a cryptosystem, such as floating-point errors.
+- Statistical attacks.
+These exploit statistical weaknesses in a cryptosystem, such as floating-point errors.
 Another weakness that might lead to a statistical attack is the inability to produce truly random numbers.
-(Because software-based random number generators have a limited capacity, attackers could potentially predict encryption keys).
-Statistical attacks are aimed at finding vulnerabilities in the hardware or operating system hosting the cryptography application.
+Because software-based random number generators have a limited capacity, attackers could potentially predict encryption keys.
+Statistical attacks are aimed at finding vulnerabilities in the hardware or OS hosting the cryptography application.

-- A ciphertext-only attack is one of the most difficult types of cyber-attack to perpetrate because the attacker has very little information to begin with.
-For example, the attacker might start with some unintelligible data that he or she suspects may be an important encrypted message but then gather several pieces of ciphertext that can help him or her find trends or statistical data that would aid in an attack.
+- Ciphertext-only attacks.
+These are one of the most difficult types of cyber attacks to perpetrate because the attacker has little information to begin with.
+For example, the attacker might start with some unintelligible data that they suspect may be an important encrypted message but then gather several pieces of ciphertext that can help them find trends or statistical data that would aid in an attack.

-- In a known plaintext attack, an attacker who has a copy of both the encrypted message and the plaintext message used to generate the ciphertext may be able to break weaker codes.
-This type of attack is aimed at finding the link – the cryptographic key that was used to encrypt the message.
-Once the key is found, the attacker can then decrypt all messages that encrypted using that key.
+- Plaintext attacks.
+An attacker who has a copy of both the encrypted message and the plaintext message may be able to break weaker codes.
+This type of attack is aimed at finding the cryptographic key that was used to encrypt the message.
+Once the key is found, the attacker can then decrypt all messages encrypted using that key.